Autism Spectrum Disorders and Nutrition

 Please note that in children with very limited diets, nutritional intervention should be done under the care and guidance of a medical doctor.

-or call Kerri Schmidt @ 778-241-1951
+To inquire, please call Kerri Schmidt, R.H.N. @ 778-241-1951

 Focusing on Nutrition for Autism and ADHD